Online halls applications for 2014 open on 1 April 2014

 Who is prioritised in the application process?

-We prioritise first year students (undergraduates and postgraduates) who currently live outside a 25-mile radius of their campus.
+We prioritise first year students (undergraduates and postgraduates).
 Within this group, rooms are allocated on a first-come, first-served basis.

 We also prioritise students with disabilities or medical conditions who can provide appropriate evidence from a specialist.
 This evidence must confirm that, in the specialist's opinion, your disability/condition makes it essential for you to stay in halls.
 For more details, get in touch with us at firstname.lastname@example.org